DEVOTIONALS

 our own lives.

-So what do we do whenever we are overwhelmed by these feelings of
+So, what do we do whenever we are overwhelmed by feelings of

-‘rely on God’, because we ‘know of the love He has for us’.
-We know
+to ‘rely on God’.
+Why?
+Because we ‘know the love He has for us’.

 understand that He loves us.
 His love is not a casual love, but it

-is a love that is sincere, everlasting and wants the best for us.
+it’s a love that is sincere, everlasting, and always wants the best

 Just as we hate to see another person hurting, God doesn’t want to see